M5213EVB Board

 The platform HAL package CYGPKG_HAL_M68K_M5213EVB provides the platform-specific support needed to configure and build eCos.
 It complements the M68K architectural HAL, the MCFxxxx variant HAL, and the MCF521x processor HAL.
 On the M5213EVB the role of the platform HAL is small compared with many other eCos platforms.
 The absence of an external memory bus means that the differences between one MCF5213 platform and the next will be comparatively small, and much of the work that would normally be done by the platform HAL can instead be done by the processor HAL.
 The main responsibilities of the platform HAL are to control the hardware clock and to define the default GPIO pin settings.

 For typical application development eCos will be configured for a ROM startup.
 An application linked against eCos will be programmed into the base of flash, location 0x0, using a BDM debug solution.
-The application will run as soon as the board is reset, or it can be debugged over BDM using the m68k-elf-gdb debugger.
+The application will run as soon as the board is reset, or it can be debugged over a BDM device such as the Ronetix PEEDI using the m68k-elf-gdb debugger.
 Alternatively it is possible to configure eCos for a RAM startup, load the application into RAM via m68k-elf-gdb and BDM, and execute it from RAM.
 However with only 32KB of RAM to work with this will only be possible for comparatively simple applications.
 Even for ROM startup application complexity will be limited by the 32KB of SRAM for data and the 256KB of flash for code.

 All configurations for the M5213EVB include serial, watchdog, flash, I2C and SPI device drivers.
 However these are not always active: